Kansas lawmaker asked to resign from board seat at Missouri college following arrest

 Kansas Rep. Mark Samsel held a seat on the board of trustees at his alma mater, Missouri Valley College, in Marshall, Missouri.
-Samsel graduated from the college in 2007.
+Samsel graduated from there in 2007.

 In a statement that was one sentence long, the college confirmed it asked Samsel to resign from its board.